anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 In our example, the Profile Extensions B1 and B4, are each mapped to two different host profiles hp-B1-a and hp-B1-b, and hp-B4-a and hp-B4-b respectively.
 Different network configurations, reservation of CPU cores, Lag values, etc. result in different host profiles.

-To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be configured
+To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be configured:

 | GRUB bootloader Parameter |Description |Values |
 |----|----|----|